sngx13/net_autom8/README.md

 > http://ec2-35-177-161-19.eu-west-2.compute.amazonaws.com:8080

 ### How it works
+* Inventory
-* Device List
+    - Device List
         > Shows a list of devices that have been added to inventory, regadless whether those have been discovered or not.
-* Add device
+    - Add device
         > Adds single device to inventory, initiates SSH connections to obtain basic information (uptime, serial, model)
         > Checks whether RESTCONF is enabled.
-* Import devides
+    -Import devides
         > Relies of structured CSV file for import.
         > Loops over devices and performs same checks as above (signle device discovery)